NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The level of responsiveness is documented in the video below.

-Zoma’s comfort layer rebounds extremely quickly, most likely due to a combination of the relative thinness and a more modern memory foam formulation.
+Zoma’s comfort layer rebounds extremely quickly, most likely due to a combination of relative thinness and a more modern memory foam formulation.

 The faster response time helps ensure sleepers don’t feel stuck, eases movement, and improves sex.